Phạm Văn Quyến: International career

+Coaching career

+After retiring, Van Quyen graduated with a C-level head coach certificate from the Asian Football Confederation and was assigned to coach the youth teams of Sông Lam Nghệ An.

+In 2018, Quyến was appointed as assistant coach to Phan Tiến Hoài, the head coach of the U-11 Sông Lam Nghệ An.
+In 2019, he served as assistant coach to his former teammate Phan Như Thuật, the head coach of the U-15 Sông Lam Nghệ An.
+In 2020, he and coach Lê Kỳ Phương led the U-17 Sông Lam Nghệ An team.
+In these three years, the youth teams of Sông Lam Nghệ An have all achieved success with national championships.

+In June 2021, Van Quyen became the assistant to head coach Nguyen Huy Hoang, leading Song Lam Nghe An in the V.League 2021.

 Controversy

 Phạm Quyến was a part of the Vietnamese U-23 team at the SEA Games 23 in the Philippines.
 He and several players of the team were arrested for alleged gambling and match-fixing scandals.
 In January, 2007, it was decided that Quyến would be sentenced to 2 years in prison, ending his hope of becoming a star player.
 Also, the Vietnam Football Federation (VFF) decided to ban him from all domestic competition for four years.
 However, it is rumoured that he can return as soon as 2008, if he shows good progress during the banning period.
 Since the start of V-League 2009, Quyến was able to play in domestic matches.